earthly/website/blog/_posts/2021-06-16-git-branching.md

 I'm going to explain various git branching strategies with a story.
 We will start with something straightforward and add complexity as we go.
 Eventually, we will end up back simple again.

 I hope that explaining things this way will give you a deeper understanding of when to use specific branching and merging strategies.
-So instead of telling you how to cherry-pick a bug fix into a hotfix branch using gitflow work, I can describe the conditions that would lead to adopting that process.
+So instead of telling you how to cherry-pick a bug fix into a hotfix branch using GitFlow work, I can describe the conditions that would lead to adopting that process.
 Once you understand the whys, the hows will be easier.

 ## AshelySoft 2006

-The year is 2006, and Ashely Protagonist starts a software business.
+The year is 2006, and Ashley Protagonist starts a software business.
 She builds and sells an eCommerce solution she wrote in PHP.
 It's just her building and selling it, but she uses a new source control solution called git to store her software.
 She starts with trunk-based development.

 ## Trunk Based Development

 Trunk-based development is working on the main, or trunk branch.
-Ashely commits her code right into the main branch on her local machine and, when she has complete a feature, she pushes her code to the source control server.
+Ashley commits her code right into the main branch on her local machine and, when she has complete a feature, she pushes her code to the source control server.

 Customers pay for her software, and she emails them a link to the current version as an archive file using [git archive](https://git-scm.com/docs/git-archive).
 She is a PHP developer, so she whips up a simple PHP script that returns the git archive for the branch requested.

-{% picture content-wide {{site.pimages}}{{page.slug}}/email2.png --picture --alt {{ grab you copy of ashelysoft }} %}
+{% picture content-wide {{site.pimages}}{{page.slug}}/email2.png --picture --alt {{ grab your copy of AshelySoft }} %}

 <figcaption>Simple Release Distribution</figcaption>